rust-lang/reference/src/procedural-macros.md

 Procedural macros allow you to run code at compile time that operates over Rust syntax, both consuming and producing Rust syntax.
-You can sort of think of procedural macros as Rust functions from an AST to another AST.
+You can sort of think of procedural macros as functions from an AST to another AST.

 ### Crates and procedural macros

-All procedural macros in Rust are compiled as a crate.
+All procedural macros are compiled as a crate.
 Procedural macro crates are defined with Cargo via the `proc-macro` key in your manfiest:

 ```toml